Dzordzu/rule-replace/README.md

     values = "./values.json"
 ```

-For more see example directory
+For more see example directory.
+Inputs and expected outputs are presented
+within each suite `tests` subdirectory.